mccornet/pl-900/02 - Dataverse.md

 **Data**: Dataverse offers you the control to shape your data, allowing you to discover, model, validate, and report on your data.
 This control ensures your data looks the way you want regardless of how it is used.

 **Storage**: Dataverse stores your physical data in the Azure cloud.
 This cloud-based storage removes the burden of worrying about where your data lives or how it scales.
-These concerns are all handled for you.
+T

 **Integration**: Dataverse connects in different ways to support your business needs.
 APIs, webhooks, eventing, and data exports give you flexibility to get data in and out.